 Ladder Climbing and Standing

 When climbing or standing on a ladder, the following safety precautions shall be followed:

-· If one feels sick or dizzy while climbing or standing on a ladder, do not try to climb down in a hurry.
+- If one feels sick or dizzy while climbing or standing on a ladder, do not try to climb down in a hurry.
 Drape your arms around the rungs and rest your head against the ladder until you feel better.
-Then climb down slowly; and
+Then climb down slowly and carefully.

 Work Near Energized Circuits or Equipment